About the Par 3 Contest

 Of all the traditions at the Masters, none is more endearing than the annual Par 3 Contest.
 This beloved event, held on Wednesday of Tournament week and now televised around the world, is above all a family affair.
 Wives and girlfriends, children and grandchildren, nieces and nephews-all happily serve as caddies.
 The sight of toddlers, outfitted in miniature Augusta National jumpsuits, toting a light bag or tending a flagstick more than twice their height brings smiles to onlookers near and far.

 Part competition, part stress relief on the eve of the crucible that is competing at the Masters, the Par 3 Contest dates back more than half a century.
 The inaugural exhibition was held in 1960 and won by Sam Snead (who would win again in 1974, one month shy of his 62nd birthday).
 The varied field consists of Tournament participants and noncompeting past champions.
 Together they wind their way around a short, nine-hole layout nestled in the northeast corner of the Augusta National grounds.
 The holes, ranging from 70 to 140 yards, play over DeSoto Springs Pond and Ike's Pond.
-There have been 80 holes-in-one made over the years, including a record five in 2002.
+There have been 94 holes-in-one made over the years, including a record nine in 2016.

 The contestant who has the most favorable score against par after nine holes is declared the winner.
 Famously, no winner of the Par 3 Contest has ever gone on to triumph in the Masters the same year.
 Not every Par 3 contestant posts a score, however.
 Many prefer to enjoy a leisurely stroll around the nine holes, occasionally having their caddies attempt a chip or a pitch or tap in a putt.